ewertonluna-inc/portfolio_express_site/README.md

  There's also a 'about' page where you will find some info about my self.

 ### Backend JavaScript practice
- After completing this project I feel more comfortable with my working knowledge of Node.js, Express, Pug, handling requests and working with server-side JavaScript.
+ After completing this project I feel more comfortable with my working knowledge of Node.js, Express, Pug, handling requests, and working with server-side JavaScript.

+### Exceeds Expectations Grade
+  In order to get the Exceeds Expectations grade, I completed the following tasks:
+  - Set up the package.json file so that running npm start will run the app.
+  - Use error handling middleware to render a Pug template.
+  - Customize style.
+    - I added 2 extra CSS Rules to the style.css file.
+They are at the bottom of the file, nammed ".extra1" and ".extra2".
+    - The added styles changes the background, the border radius and the padding of the "LEARN MORE" text.
+The other style will change the background color of the project's names when the mouse hovers over it.